top of page

 80 minutes

 Umbra is an adaptation of both an ancient myth and a true story: in 2017, my childhood best friend passed away by suicide.
-In the dizziness of her loss, Ovid’s Metamorphoses became my compass and my experience grieving for her became entangled with Orpheus’ story.
-I knew Orpheus’ grief—the feralness, the katabasis of dreams, the way time peels off from its linear trajectory and loops into itself.
+In the disorientation of her loss, Orpheus’ journey through grief became a compass for mine—I knew its feral logic, the katabasis of dreams, the way time peels off from linearity.

 The music draws from a variety of vocal traditions, such as Balkan folk song, Greek polyphony, madrigals, medieval liturgical chant, and choral jazz.
-The compact yet high-impact orchestra achieves complex texture through extended techniques, electronic processing and looping, and percussive roles taken on by the ensemble.
+The compact yet high-impact instrumentation (5 singers, cello, flute, and electronics) achieves complex texture through extended techniques, electronic processing and looping, and percussive roles taken on by the ensemble.

 The opera’s title itself bridges worlds: between its singular (“shade”) and plural (“underworld”), “umbra” contains ghosts, traces, simulacra, shadows, and shelters.
 Both nurturing and haunting, “umbra” entwines life and death.